National High Blood Pressure Education Month

 💪 Exercise regularly: Regular exercise can help lower blood pressure and improve overall health.
 Senior citizens should aim for at least 30 minutes of moderate exercise, such as brisk walking or cycling, most days of the week.

-💊Take medication as prescribed: If a healthcare professional has prescribed you medication for high blood pressure, it’s essential to take it as directed.
+💊 Take medication as prescribed: If a healthcare professional has prescribed you medication for high blood pressure, it’s essential to take it as directed.
 Skipping doses or stopping medication without consulting a healthcare professional can be dangerous and lead to serious health problems.

 More Stories

-February 2024 | Awareness Day
+October 2024 | Awareness Day

 Stone County Rehabilitation and Nursing Logo